alex-kostirin/icmp-remote-shell/README.md

 **Contribution**

-Fell free ro contribute to this project using [github](https://github.com/alex-kostirin/icmp-remote-shell) or [gitlab](https://gitlab.com/alex-kostirin/icmp-remote-shell).
+Feel free to contribute to this project using [github](https://github.com/alex-kostirin/icmp-remote-shell) or [gitlab](https://gitlab.com/alex-kostirin/icmp-remote-shell).